filecoin-project/filecoin-docs/content/en/storage-provider/architecture/sealing-pipeline/index.md

 toc: true
 ---

 When you provide storage capacity to the Filecoin network (either as Committed Capacity or as Storage Deals), you need to create "sealed sectors".
-Sealing is required to then start proving the storage over time (Proof-of-SpaceTime).
-The process of sealing sectors goes through a series of steps which together form the "sealing pipeline".
+Sealing is required convert the data sectors into a form which can provide the cryptographic proofs that demonstrate ongoing storage over time (Proof-of-SpaceTime).
+The process of sealing sectors goes through a series of steps which together form the _sealing pipeline_.

-In the following paragraphs we will discuss the various steps in the sealing pipeline and specifically the considerations you should make as a Storage Provider.
-Having clear insights into the throughput you can expect from your sealing pipeline is crucial to consistently onboard data.
-You need to understand what you can expect from your sealing pipeline as you could be wasting resources if your hardware is under-utilized.
-Under-utilized hardware could mean that you could be sealing more and faster.
-Another, more harmful, affect of not understanding your expected throughput is overloading your sealing pipeline by trying to seal too many sectors at once or taking on a dataset which is too big for your infrastructure.
+Having clear insights into the throughput you can expect from your sealing pipeline is crucial to consistently and efficiently onboarding data.
+Each step has different performance (memory, disk, cpu, gpu, etc) characteristics, and fine-tuning is required to align the different steps optimally.
+If you don't understand your expected throughput you may end up overloading your sealing pipeline, for example, by trying to seal too many sectors at once, or taking on a dataset which is too large for your infrastructure.
 We discuss [Sealing Rate]({{<relref "sealing-rate">}}) in greater detail in the next chapter.

 The sealing pipeline has the following tasks: